mrhollen/KnowledgeGPT/README.md

 ## Features

 - **HTTP Server**: Handles incoming requests to add documents, perform queries, and manage chat sessions.
-- **Document Management**: Accepts documents with a title, optional URL, and body text, storing them in a SQLite database.
+- **Document Management**: Accepts documents with a title, optional URL, and body text, storing them in a Postgres Vector Database.
-- **Flexible Database Layer**: Interfaces with the database layer, allowing easy swapping of implementations; defaults to SQLite for simplicity and testing.
+- **Flexible Database Layer**: Interfaces with the database layer, allowing easy swapping of implementations.
 - **LLM Integration**: Communicates with OpenAI-compatible servers to generate responses based on user queries and retrieved documents.
 - **Chat Session Management**: Maintains persistent chat sessions across multiple requests and sessions using unique identifiers.
 - **Minimal Dependencies**: Built primarily with Go's standard library to ensure lightweight and easy maintenance.